DogeDapp/DogeCopter/about.md

 *Gareth* is in charge of branding guidelines, and something complicated to do with image recognition.
 He’s the reason why there is both an Arduino and a Raspberry Pi on board.

 *Henry* is our master fabricator, and will craft the team a quadcopter body so beautiful that quadcopters for miles around will want to work out which bit of a quadcopter is the bottom so that they can sniff it.

+*Conrad* is in charge of the entire Dogecopter Social Media platform.

 *Luke* was discovered after a nationwide search to find Britain’s top Boris Johnson lookalike.
 He is currently Gareths assistant.
 We assume he is plotting to usurp Gareth, but don’t think he has the memes.